SarthakJawade/Web-Tech-Project/README.md

 # Web-Tech-Project
-Creating a Human verification page using Html, Css and Js.
+Creating a Human verification page using HTML/CSS/JS